Equidistribution of Hodge loci II: Invariant forms on period domains

-\begin{proof} Let $d$ be half of the degree of the form $\pi_*p^*\omega_{G/H}$.
-Assume that (i) holds and let $g\in G$ such that Let $u$ be a multivector as in \Cref{p:PushForwardInvariantForm}.
-Since $T_x(gH/L)_\C$ is in the kernel of $\iota_u p^*\omega_{G/H}$, there exists holomorphic vector fields $X_1,\ldots,X_d$ on $X$ defined on a neighborhood of $x$ such that For every $k\in K$, we have by \Cref{complexnonvanishing}, and this inequaltiy is strict in an open neighborhood of the base point of $K/L$.
+Assume that $X$ is generically transverse to $H$-orbits at $x$, and let $g\in G$ be such that $x\in gH/L$ and Let $u$ be a multivector as in \Cref{p:PushForwardInvariantForm}.
+Since $T_x(gH/L)_\C$ is in the kernel of $\iota_u p^*\omega_{G/H}$, there exists holomorphic vector fields $X_1,\ldots,X_d$ on $X$ defined on a neighborhood of $x$ such that For every $k\in K$, we have by \Cref{complexnonvanishing}, and this inequality is strict in an open neighborhood of the base point of $K/L$.
 Hence, by integrating over $k$ and using \Cref{def: Push-forward}, we get $\pi_*p^*\omega_{G/H}\neq 0$ at $x$.